graphdrawing/gd2024/pages/cfp.md

 ### Submission Format

-Submissions must be formatted in accordance with the [LIPIcs proceedings guidelines](https://drops.dagstuhl.de/entities/series/LIPIcs#author).
-Authors must use the LaTeX class file
+The proceedings will be published in the [LIPIcs](https://www.dagstuhl.de/en/publishing/series/details/lipics) series.
+To facilitate the process submissions have to be prepared in accordance with the [LIPIcs author instructions](https://submission.dagstuhl.de/series/details/LIPIcs#author), the page provides links to the LIPIcs class file along with an example and detailed author instructions.
-[GD-lipics-v1.cls](../../assets/template/GD-lipics-v1.cls), which is a wrapper around the standard LIPIcs class.
+For the submission the use of the LaTeX class file [gd-lipics-v1](../../assets/template/gd-lipics-v1.cls) is requested.
+The class file is a wrapper around the standard LIPIcs class and implements line counting, see [CG-linecount.pdf](https://www.computational-geometry.org/guidelines/linecount_2022_09_19.pdf) for details.
 Submissions must not exceed 500 lines, (225 lines for short contributions) excluding front matter (title, authors, and affiliations), references, and a clearly marked appendix.
 The class files provide line counting which should be accurate in most cases.
 Authors should avoid substantial amounts of text in unnumbered lines.

 To promote inclusion of figures in the submitted papers, submissions will have a strict limit on the number of text lines.
 Regular papers may have at most 500 lines, short papers 225 lines.
 We expect the main content of the paper to typically fit within 12 pages excluding references.
 For publishing purposes, the average length of final versions is limited to 20 pages (including everything).
 The claims of the paper should be fully substantiated.
 If this information does not fit within the line limit, the authors should include it in a clearly marked appendix, whose length is not constrained and which the reviewers may read at their own discretion.

 ## Posters & Contest